koraytugay/koraytugay.github.io/content/java/threads-in-java.md

     }
 };

-new Thread(r).start();
-new Thread(r).start();
+Thread a = new Thread(r);
+Thread b = new Thread(r);

+a.start();
+b.start();
 ```

 The example above will throw an `IndexOutOfBoundsException` even though we are using a `SynchronizedList`.
 In a `SynchronizedList` each individual method is `synchronized`.
 There is nothing stopping from the following:
-- `thread a` asks if the list is empty, acquiring the lock of the list
+1. `a` asks if the list is empty, acquiring the lock of the list
-  - At this point `thread b` can not access any methods of the list
+  - At this point `b` can not access any methods of the list
-- `thread a` releases the lock knowing the list is not empty
+1. `a` releases the lock knowing the list is not empty
-- `thread a` goes to runnable state
+1. `a` goes to runnable state
-- `thread b` asks the list if it is empty acquiring the lock
+1. `b` asks the list if it is empty acquiring the lock
-  - At this point `thread a` can not access any method of the list
+  - At this point `a` can not access any method of the list
-- `thread b` releases the lock knowing the list is not empty
+1. `b` releases the lock knowing the list is not empty
-- `thread a` gets its turn and removes the item from the list
+1. `a` gets its turn and removes the item from the list
-  - At this point `thread b` can not call the remove method
+  - At this point `b` can not call the remove method
-- `thread a` releases the lock
+1. `a` releases the lock
-- `thread b` removes the element and the exception is thrown
+1. `b` removes the element and the exception is thrown

 It is better to use just a plain old ArrayList, but synchronising on the list itself as seen below.